Giannettino Luxoro Museum

-The Museo Giannettino Luxoro is involved in important works of plant and structural adjustment that require a period of closure.
+The Giannettino Luxoro Museum is involved in important works of plant and structural adjustment that require a period of closure.

 Located in an elegant 17th-18th century Genoese villa in Nervi, the collections of the Luxoro family have been on display in this museum since 1951, including paintings, furniture, décor, ceramics, silver, mirrors, carved frames, and antique fabrics, as well as a series of valuable objects, mostly of Ligurian production, dating to the 17th and 18th centuries.